 Once you experience phantom limb pain, you know you want to do whatever you can to stop it from happening again.
 At Metro Denver Pain Management, the team of board-certified professionals understands the root causes of phantom limb pain and works to find a solution to relieve your symptoms.
-With convenient locations in Greenwood Village, Parker, and Thornton, Colorado, there’s no reason to wait to schedule your appointment.
+With convenient locations in Greenwood Village and Parker, Colorado, there’s no reason to wait to schedule your appointment.
 Call the office today or go online to book your initial consultation.

 Phantom limb pain occurs in a limb that has been amputated or lost and not attached to the body.
 This pain, which is believed to manifest in the spinal cord and brain, gives you the indication of coming from a limb that is no longer there.